jijup/OpenSN/README.md

 There are various modes that can be enabled/disabled in the `Driver.cpp` file.

-  1. Analysis Mode (in progress)
+  1. Analysis Mode
-      - Outputs `*Analysis.csv` of which is used to analyze results of the various functions.
+      - Outputs `<AnalysisType>Analysis.csv` of which is used to analyze results of the various functions.
       - Can enable amplitude and Fournier (in progress) analysis.
   2. Save Image Mode
       - Saves an image to .bmp.